saucelabs/visual-sdks/visual-js/.changeset/silent-jeans-reflect.md

 "@saucelabs/wdio-sauce-visual-service": minor
 ---

-Add scroll to top before and after native full page screenshot
+Added control over scrolling to the top before and after capturing a native full-page screenshot.